-This implant consists of two malleable cylinders that Dr. Pregenzer places inside your penis.
+This implant consists of two malleable cylinders that Dr. Pregenzer, Jr. places inside your penis.
 The cylinders bend into different positions, so you can bend them up for intercourse, and bend them back toward your body to return your penis to a normal position.

 What should I expect after my procedure to implant a penile prosthesis?

 After your procedure, you may have a urinary catheter in place for a day and take a round of antibiotics to prevent an infection.
 You shouldn’t wear tight underwear or snug clothing for up to six weeks, depending on the type of penile implant you received.
 Most men can return to strenuous physical activity and start having sex again within a month after their implant procedure.